sylviasullivan/sylviasullivan.github.io/index.md

 ![](Files/secondary-ice.png){:class="float-right"}{:height='300'}

-I built a mixed-phase microphysics parcel model to describe secondary ice production processes like collisional breakup and rime splintering (<a href="/codes-and-slides">SIM codes</a>).
-With this idealized model, I generated estimates of the ice crystal number enhancement from secondary processes, as well as the impact of hydrometeor non-sphericity and updraft fluctuations.
-I later developed more sophisticated parameterizations of these processes for the COSMO metoeorological model of the German Weather Service and contributed to a review article on observations and modeling of these secondary processes.
+We have built a mixed-phase microphysics parcel model to describe secondary ice production processes like collisional breakup and rime splintering (<a href="/codes-and-slides">SIM codes</a>).
+With this idealized model, we generated estimates of the ice crystal number enhancement from secondary processes, as well as the impact of hydrometeor non-sphericity and updraft fluctuations.
+More sophisticated parameterizations of these processes were later developed for the COSMO metoeorological model of the German Weather Service and contributed to a review article on observations and modeling of these secondary processes.

 **Publications**